EasySensors/MiniRelayBox/README.md

-How to use it as home automation (IOT) node controller
+How to use it as home automation (IOT) node Relay
 ------------------------------------------------------